zuozhenggh/learning-library/data-management-library/oci-di/pipelines/pipelines.md

 30. In the new windows that is displayed:

     - Leave the **Assign a value** option checked.
-This means you will override the default value of this parameter
+This means you will override the default value of this parameter.
-    - In Default value box, write **SUCCESS**
+    - In Default value box, write **SUCCESS**.
     - Click **Done**.

   ![](./images/config-incoming.png " ")